pzs7602/webcam/README.md

 If unthorized user access route /, then will be redirected to login.html, after successful authentication, the access token is stored in session for later use.

 In /login method, the username/password taken from form data are compared with the encoded name/password in table users.

+## add user for jwt authentication
+run add_user.py to add authorized user for authentication, you can specify the 'SECRET_KEY', remember also modify the corresponding value in yolo_stream.py too.